kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the storage provider's CSI driver can remove the `DifferentialSnapshot` sidecar container from their deployments in order to disable the CBT feature.
+Yes, the storage provider can remove the `DifferentialSnapshot` sidecar container from their CSI drivers in order to disable the CSI CBT feature.
 All new `DifferentialSnapshot` resources will be ignored.
 Subsequent HTTP requests to an existing callback URL will fail with HTTP 404.